friendos-app/friendos/README.md

 Creates a profile for a user based on hobbies they enjoy, and connects them with individuals with similar hobbies.
 Can be used for making new friends who enjoy similar activities.

 ### App Evaluation
-- **Category:** Social Networking / Music
+- **Category:** Social Networking / Hobbies
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
-Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:** This app would be primarily developed for mobile devices.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
+- **Story:** Analyzes users' hobbies, and connects them to other users with similar choices.
 The user can then decide to message this person and befriend them if wanted.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual 17+ could choose to use this app.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Scope:**

 ## Product Spec
 ### 1. User Stories (Required and Optional)